mistermi87/CarND-MPC-Project-T2P5/README.md

 ```

 - `dt` was chosen to be 0.1 s as this is the (artificial) response delay.
 Anything smaller than 0.1s would make the model more complex to compute without a noticeable improvement in the solution.
 Bigger values would make the model more unstable especially at higher speeds
 - `N` was chosen to be 8.
-Bigger values made the driving less stable, most likely because the car is not **directly** forced towards the optimal line but rather further "down the line".
-Furthermore, at higher speeds the length of the predicted line is very far in the front (future) lacking any aditional information to the current state.
+Bigger values made the driving less stable, most likely because the car is not *directly* forced towards the optimal line but rather further "down the line".
+Furthermore, at higher speeds the length of the predicted line is very far in the front (future) lacking any additional information to the current state.
 Smaller values had problems finding a stable solution at very slow speeds (around corners, at the very beginning).

 #### Results